 The Markah Valley trek took us a total of 8 days with one day to climb up Reponi Malai Ri.
-It can be achieved in 5 days if you walk consistently for 5/6hrs a day.
-We walked at quite a relaxed pace having plenty of time to stop along the way in the Himalayan villages.
+It can be achieved in 5 days if you walk consistently for 5-6 hours a day.
+We took quite a relaxed pace taking plenty of time to enjoy the Himalayan villages.
 We didn’t hire a guide as we only carried small backpacks and used a guide book and map which were more than adequate to follow.

-Day 1 - We took a taxi to Zinchan for ₹1,000 along the jeep road from Leh as we didn’t fancy walking the same route again.
-It was a very easy day taking 2hrs to reach Yurutse, as we wanted to go over the Ganda La pass (4,900m) to Shingo the next day.
-In Yurutse there was one rather large homestay where we met quite a few trekkers and guides.
+Day 1 - We took a taxi to Zinchan for ₹1,000 along the jeep road from Leh as we didn’t fancy walking the exact same route again.
+It was a very easy day taking 2 hours to reach Yurutse, giving us time to rest before heading over the Ganda La pass (4,900m) to Shingo the next day.
+Yurutse had one rather large homestay where we meet quite a few trekkers and guides.

-Day 2 - Walking up to the pass seemed to take forever as it is a very gradual incline of nearly 900m.
+Day 2 - Walking up to the pass seemed to take forever as we were walking on very gradual incline of nearly 900m.
 Along the trail we saw many marmots teetering around and huge birds of prey soaring above.
 It is recommended as one of the best places in the world to see a variety of unique birds that live at such high altitudes.
-When reaching the top of the pass we had a spectacular view of the Stok and Zanskar mountian range and the valley below.
+When reaching the top of the pass we had a spectacular view of the Stok and Zanskar mountain range and the valley below.
 Damian even scrambled up to the peak of Ganda La Ri to have an even higher vantage of the arid mountain range.
-Shingo was just at the bottom of the valley and was an easy decent from the pass.
-It took us roughly 7hrs from Yurtse to Shingo.
+Shingo was just at the bottom of the valley and was an easy decent from the pass, taking us roughly 7 hours from Yurtse to Shingo.

-Day 3 - Our next destination was Sara which was a rather long day as we decided we wanted to go further than Skyu.
+Day 3 - Our next destination was Sara which was a rather long day as we decided to go further than Skyu which is usually the conventional route.
 While having lunch in Skyu we saw a monastery built up high in the mountain that appeared to be crumbling away.
+This is where many people starting from chilling joined the trail, crossing the river from a suspended cable pulled manually by locals.
 The rest of the day consisted of a route along a jeep road, a forest trail and arid up and down pathways.
 A highlight was meeting a lovely crazy local guy selling drinks!

-Day 5 - Another relatively easy day to reach Hankar and this was the first view we had of the huge Kang Yatse (6,400m) as we traversed up high along the edge of the valley.
-When arriving at Hankar we found a brilliant and secluded homestay with a traditional solar heated shower!
+Day 5 - Another relatively easy day to reach Hankar and this was the first view we had of Kang Yatze (6,400m) as we traversed up high along the edge of the valley.
+When arriving at Hankar we found a brilliant and secluded homestay with a traditional solar heated shower.

 Overall the Markah Valley trail is a fantastic way to experience hiking through some of the driest parts of the Himalayas.
 Due to it being situated on a high plateau in the rain shadow, it is protected from the monsoon which causes its dessert conditions.
 The landscape is barren yet it’s so incredible to witness the wildlife and communities of people that thrive in this part of the world.